-Z coordinates refer to vertical locations of environmental sensors and actuators.
+Z coordinates refer to vertical locations of Raritan's environmental sensor packages.
 You can use either the number of rack units or a descriptive text to describe Z coordinates.

-For a Z coordinate example, see Sensor/Actuator Location Example (on page 206).
+For a Z coordinate example, see Sensor/Actuator Location Example (on page 220).

-► To configure Z coordinates:
+To configure Z coordinates:

-1. Determine the Z coordinate format on PDU (on page 152).
+1. Determine the Z coordinate format on PDU (on page 156).
 Available Z coordinate formats include: